 - Usually attacks are more frequent during the wild boars’ rutting season (November-January) in agricultural areas that border forests or on paths that lead to forests

-When wild boars attack, they usually charge and try to make its victim trip and fall to the ground.
+When wild boars attack, they usually charge and try to make their victim trip and fall to the ground.
 Because of their sharp tusks, humans can suffer injuries, especially in the lower part of the body.
 If after the initial attack the victim still shows movement, the wild boar will step back and then charge again.

 And what to do